 Upgrade PHP version

 Magento Commerce Cloud 2.2 supports PHP 7.1 and later.
-Make sure to upgrade the version of PHP on your local development workspace as well.
-For more information, see the following:
+You can upgrade the version of PHP on your local development workspace.

 - PHP information for your local Magento workstation